swing-research/PatternRecognition-jupyterbook/logistic-regression.md

 Good Bot!
 That is what we will do.
 For some initial guess of our weights $\mathbf{w}$, a step size $\eta$ and a number of iterations $t_{max}$, in general steepest gradient descend we will execute the following algorithm:

+---
+*Alternative:*

+Using gradient descend we can approximate local minima or maxima of functions in any number of dimensions.
+We iteratively approach the extrema by moving along the direction of the gradient of a function.
+You know the derivative of a function gives us a value for its steepness at every point in space.
+In gradient (steepest) descend, we find the **direction**, you guessed it, of the **steepest descend** and move a distance with a certain factor, the **step size**.
+If we start with some initial guess and repeat this process a certain number of times, where we end up must be close to a **local minimum**.
+We can formulate this in an algorithm as follows:

+---

 $\textit{for} \quad t \in \{1, ..., t_{max}\} \quad \textit{do}:$